Baking soda trick for men: does it fix ED?

 If you’ve been struggling to get or maintain erections, you have better options than baking soda.
 Here are some evidence-based treatments for ED that have cold, hard science to back them up.

-Every body is different, so it’s important to get personalized medical advice from a healthcare provider (face-to-face or online, such as through Ro) to determine which, if any, of these drugs is the best ED treatment for you.
+Everybody is different, so it’s important to get personalized medical advice from a healthcare provider (face-to-face or online, such as on Ro) to determine which, if any, of these drugs is the best ED treatment for you.

 The first-line treatment for erectile dysfunction is a type of oral medication belonging to a drug class called PDE5 inhibitors.
 These prescription drugs work in part by relaxing the blood vessels in the penis, which improves blood flow for a harder, longer-lasting erection.